MTry/homebridge-smart-irrigation/README.md

 | `xxxRad` | Mean Daily Solar Radiation [kWh/day] for the month `xxx`| `6` |

 ## Zones setup
-This is where multiple zones can be configured - with a limit of `8 zones` at the moment.<br>
+This is where multiple zones can be configured - with a limit of `8 zones` at the moment. <i>There is no reason why more than 8 zones will not work so if this becomes a constraint, let me know and I will bump up this limi!</i><br>
 > **Crop Coefficient** - [Read here for reference!](https://ucanr.edu/sites/UrbanHort/Water_Use_of_Turfgrass_and_Landscape_Plant_Materials/Plant_Factor_or_Crop_Coefficient__What’s_the_difference/)<br>
 This is based on the crop type or species and their water needs. [`0.1 - 0.9`]